Leon's

 A Bar for the "Friends of Dorothy"

 Leon's is Baltimore's oldest continuously operating gay bar.
-In the 1890s, the bar was called Georgia's Tap Room.
 The bar’s current name comes from Leon Lampe, who owned the bar during the 1930s.
-During Prohibition, the bar survived as a speakeasy and, after WWII, became a hangout for beatniks and artists with a mix of gay and straight patrons.
+870 Park Avenue was never a speakeasy though Leon Lampe and his brother Sam ran several speakeasies during Prohibition.
+They were also into insurance fraud, racketeering, witness tampering and bootlegging.
+After WWII, the bar became a hangout for beatniks and artists with a mix of gay and straight patrons.
 Since 1957, Leon’s has operated as a gay bar.

 Images